Unit 6 - Practice Quiz

 Internal and External Clustering Validation Metrics Medium

-A. A DB index exactly equal to 1
+A. A highly negative DB index

 B. The lowest possible positive DB index

-D. The highest possible positive DB index
+C. The highest possible positive DB index

 24 Let be the mean intra-cluster distance for a sample, and be the mean nearest-cluster distance.
 The silhouette score is given by .
 What does a score of indicate?